Kavindulakmal/Flask_ML_Web_App/README.md

 ```
 .env\Scripts\activate
 ```
-Go to the `app` folder and run the below command from the command prompt
+2.Go to the `app` folder and run the below command from the command prompt
 ```
 flask run
 ```
+By default, flask will run on port 5000.

+3. Navigate to URL http://127.0.0.1:5000/ (or) http://localhost:5000

+You should be able to view the homepage.

+Enter valid numerical values in all 3 input boxes and hit Predict.